-Within thirty (30) days after the public hearing, the Board shall issue its decision.
-The concurring vote of three (3) members of the Zoning Board of Adjustment shall be needed to reverse an action of an administrative official or to decide in favor of an applicant on any matter before it.
-The Board shall make a final written decision relative to an application or appeal.
-The decision shall be filed in the Town Office within seventy-two (72) hours after the decision has been made.
-If the appeal is approved, the decision shall state the conditions of the special exception or variance were found to exist and shall indicate any conditions attached to the approval.
+Within forty-five (45) days after the public hearing, the Board shall issue its decision per RSA 676:7, II.
+The concurring vote of three (3) members of the Zoning Board of Adjustment shall be needed to take any action (RSA 674:33, III.).
+The Board shall make a final written decision relative to an application or appeal, which shall include findings of fact that support the decision.
+The decision shall be filed in the Town Office within five business days after the decision has been made.
+If the appeal is approved, the decision shall include any conditions attached to the approval.
 If the appeal is denied, all reasons for denial shall be indicated in the denial letter and on the record.
+(Amended 3/14/2023)